wbuchwalter/ng2-redux/README.md

 ) as Store
 ```

-Create your App and call `provideStore` with your newly store:
+Create your App and call `provideStore` with your newly created store:
 ```typescript
 // app.ts